10 Features to Look for in a Wood Moisture Meter

 Professional woodworkers and flooring installers might also look for a wood moisture meter that provides state-of-the-art data management capabilities.

 Both the Orion 940 and 950 can store moisture readings on the meter and give an average high-low analysis.

 If you want to keep historical data for long-term recordkeeping on a project basis, the 950 has Bluetooth® capabilities that let you transfer data from the meter to one of its free moisture data mobile apps.

 Was the meter built to last or designed to fail?

-It’s an odd question to wonder whether a tool was designed to fail.
+It’s odd to wonder whether a tool was designed to fail.
 Yet keep in mind that some meter manufacturers make more money selling pins over time than they do the actual meter.
 Pins regularly get bent, dulled, or damaged.
-If you’re using a pin meter, you’ll have to replace the pins regularly.
-Think of pin meters like razors; the manufacturer can low ball the apparatus because the money is in the replacement blades or pins.
+If you’re using a pin meter, you must replace the pins regularly.
+Think of pin meters like razors; the manufacturer can lowball the apparatus because the money is in the replacement blades or pins.

 You also want to consider the durability of the meter’s physical casing.
-A meter contains a lot of electronic parts that are vulnerable to dust and (yes) moisture.
+A meter contains many electronic parts vulnerable to dust and (yes) moisture.
 A cracked casing compromises the integrity of the meter’s calibration and may prevent it from working at all.

 A good indicator of a meter’s durability is the length of the manufacturer’s warranty.
 Low-end pin meters might come with 60 to 90-day warranties, while the better ones typically come with only a one or 2-year warranty.